 Funding & Scholarships

-This page highlights the scholarships and funds coordinated by The Diversity Center and the Center for Gender Equity.
+This page highlights the scholarships and funds coordinated by the Center for DJS.
 Additionally, there are various internal and external funding resources available to PLU students to support your academic success, wellbeing, and post college aspirations.
 We invite you to schedule a meeting with us to share more about your needs and interests with the hope that we can connect you with resources that align.
-Contact Information: Diversity Center Staff Center for Gender Equity Staff
+Contact Information: Diversity, Justice, and Sustainability staff

 PLU students are also able to submit a CARE Form for themselves or a fellow student to communicate any concerns regarding overall wellbeing.
 The Student Care Network follows up with all submissions and works to connect students with resources to support their needs which may include emergency funds.
 Submit a Care Form